ServBay/ServBay-Windows-Release/.github/ISSUE_TEMPLATE/new_package_request.md

 **Link to the official package website**
 Please provide a link to the official homepage, documentation, or source repository for the package.

+**Is this package available on the macOS version?**
+*Please check one of the following:*
+- [ ] Yes, this package is already available on the macOS version.
+- [ ] No, this is a new package for both platforms.
+- [ ] I don't know / Not applicable.

 **Additional context**
 Is there anything else we should know?
-For example, is it a popular tool in the web development community?
-Are there any specific dependencies we should be aware of for Windows?
+For example, are there any specific dependencies or configuration details we should be aware of for Windows?